-Fernandez & Wells is a now a small chain of impressive cafes with three venues in Soho, a recently opened one in South Kensington and what I think is the best of the lot within the magnificent East Wing of Somerset House.
+Fernandez & Wells is now a small chain of impressive cafes with three venues in Soho, a recently opened one in South Kensington and what I think is the best of the lot within the magnificent East Wing of Somerset House.

 Bigger and better (the setting obviously helps) than the others and with specially commissioned artworks by David Tremlett that vies for attention with the wall of hanging jamon, this is a perfect marriage of style and setting.
 It’s where I imagine Penelope Cruz and Javier Bardem would stop for tapas before doing something star-studded…